hleeroa/Hleeroa/README.md

 ## Hi!

-My name is Leo.
+My name is Hera.
 I am a Python developer🐍

 ## Here is something that I can do